fhmwg/current-tags/stage2-essentials-overview.md

 ### Date

-An image can record the date of the depicted scene.   which may be just a year or a year and month.
+An image can record the date of the depicted scene.
+The precision and accuracy of the date may vary, e.g. the date may only be specified by a year, or a month within a year, etc.

-Note that this is the date of the scene, not the date of the image creation;
-while those may be the same for photographs, they generally differ for scanned images.
+Note that this is the date of the scene depicted in the image, and may not be the date of the image’s creation.
+While the depicted date and the creation date may be the same for digital photographs, they generally differ for scanned images or artistic representations.

-Many other date fields exist in other metadata, such as image creation dates, image modification dates, etc. As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes the date of the depicted scene.
+Many other date fields exist in other metadata, such as image creation dates, image modification dates, etc. As with all metadata, implementations may choose to support those if they wish, but this recommendation only addresses the date of the depicted scene.

 ### Location (Names and GeoTags)

 An image can identify one location where the primary focus of the depicted scene is found.

 A location can have names such as a full name, identifier, sublocation, city, state, country, as well as GPS coordinates.
 At least one of the location name elements are required.
-Location dentifier and GPS coordinates are optional.
+Location identifier and GPS coordinates are optional.

 IPTC allows storing more than one location in a single image's metadata.
 Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple locations.

 Many other location properties exist in the IPTC standard.
-As with all metadata, implementations may chose to support those if they wish, but this recommendation only includes fields in the IPTC locationShownInImage property.
+As with all metadata, implementations may choose to support those if they wish, but this recommendation only includes fields in the IPTC locationShownInImage property.
 Best practices recommend synching the location elements with the appropriate core XMP properties as well as IIM and EXIF properties.

 GPS coordinates always identify a single precise point, but real locations may cover a larger area or be imprecisely located.
 The location names can help convey the scope of the GPS coordinates.